-This 8-mile round trip out-and-back hike travels along the northern Olympic Coast among tide pools and sea stacks, down to Point of Arches.
-It can easily be done in a day or you can camp in one of multiple campsites along the beach or inland a bit in the forest.
-An added treat - make a driftwood fire in one of the provided fire rings or on the beach.
+Shi Shi Beach (pronounced shy shy) is an 8.8-mile round trip out-and-back hike on the northern Olympic Coast.
+Walk among tide pools down to Point of Arches, an outcrop of more than 30 sea stacks.
+Thousands of photos have been snapped here to capture the foggy views of famous stacks, such as Spike Rock and The Finger, against a Pacific sunset.
+The Shi Shi Beach hike can easily be done in a day or you can camp in one of multiple campsites along the beach or inland a bit in the forest.
+An added treat – make a driftwood fire in one of the provided fire rings or on the beach.

-The trail starts in the north near the fish hatchery.
-Your first two miles will be on boardwalks and trails through forest, but then the beach opens up to you with 2+ miles of rocky formations and large remnants of trees protruding up from the ocean.
+The 8.8-mile round trip hiking trail starts on the north end with your first two miles on boardwalks and dirt paths through forest.
+But after a sharp 160-foot decent on a bluff, aided by an anchored rope, the beach opens up to you with two plus miles of rocky formations and large remnants of trees protruding up from the ocean.

 Shi Shi Beach Safety